Chart Color Schemes

 Residential development activity is lower than average in Morawa according to AreaSearch's national comparison of local real estate markets

 Morawa has recorded approximately 15 residential properties granted approval per year over the past five financial years, totalling 78 homes.
-As of FY-26, six approvals have been recorded.
-On average, 1.6 people moved to the area each year for each dwelling built between FY-21 and FY-25.
-This has maintained a balance between supply and demand, creating stable market conditions.
+As of FY-26, seven approvals have been recorded.
+On average, 1.6 people moved to the area annually for each dwelling built between FY-21 and FY-25.
+This indicates a balanced supply and demand, creating stable market conditions with an average construction value of $319,000 per dwelling.

-The average construction cost value of new homes over this period was $319,000.
-In FY-26, $4.1 million in commercial approvals have been registered, indicating the area's primarily residential nature.
+In FY-26, $4.1 million in commercial approvals have been registered, reflecting the area's primarily residential nature.
 Morawa maintains similar construction rates per person compared to the Rest of WA, preserving market equilibrium consistent with surrounding areas.
+Recent development has consisted entirely of detached dwellings, maintaining the area's low density character and attracting space-seeking buyers, with around 313 people per dwelling approval.

-All recent development has consisted of detached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
-With around 313 people per dwelling approval, Morawa exhibits characteristics of a low-density area.
-By 2041, Morawa is projected to grow by 332 residents.
+According to AreaSearch's latest quarterly estimate, Morawa is expected to grow by 332 residents through to 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development